 It’s always a good idea to add five inches on either side of the headboard to ascertain whether the headboard will genuinely fit the wall space.
 Doing this will also allow you the freedom to go large if you choose.

 We have headboards to fit the following bed sizes:

 How high should the headboard be above the mattress?
-As a guide, the standard height is anywhere between 35.5 and 73.7 centimetres (14 to 29 inches).
+As a guide, the standard height is between 35.5 and 73.7 centimetres (14 to 29 inches).
 Anything above this, you can take to be extra tall.

 What is more important to you when you’re choosing your headboard?
 Why are you buying one?

-If you’re concentrating more on making the bed the focal piece of the room, you may care more about the design, the material and the finish of the headboard than whether it stores your belongings.
+If you’re concentrating more on making the bed the focal piece of the room, you may care more about the design, the material, and the finish of the headboard than whether it stores your belongings.

-You don’t want your headboard and all the other elements of the bedroom vying for your attention or anyone else’s who walks into the room.
+You don’t want your headboard and all the other elements of the bedroom vying for your attention or anyone else who walks into the room.
 The headboard should coexist harmoniously with the existing décor (or you should consider how it will do this if you’re redecorating).
-Black, for instance, really offsets a bed, but if you have a floral-themed room, a black leather headboard would look hideously out of place!
+Black, for instance, really offsets a bed, but if you have a floral-themed room, a black leather headboard will look hideously out of place!

-A headboard can be as beautiful as it is practical and protect you from a draft while still keeping the bed the focal point of your bedroom.
-A choice of finishes makes it possible for you to combine comfort with good design and allow your headboard to work well with different décor styles, whether you prefer a traditional or contemporary look.
+A headboard can be as beautiful as it is practical and protect you from a draft while keeping the bed the focal point of your bedroom.
+A choice of finishes allows you to combine comfort with good design.
+It will enable your headboard to work well with different décor styles, whether you prefer a traditional or contemporary look.

 If you’re unsure what kind you’d like, why not browse our selection of headboards and get some ideas?
 We’re always happy to help, and you can speak to us for advice on our headboards and choose the right one for you.